yjia3h695/Machine-Learning-Coursera/wk3/ex2/lib/jsonlab/README.txt

 # 3D or higher dimensional cell/struct-arrays will be converted to 2D arrays;
 # When processing names containing multi-byte characters, Octave and MATLAB \
 can give different field-names; you can use feature('DefaultCharacterSet','latin1') \
-in MATLAB to get consistant results
+in MATLAB to get consistent results
 # savejson can not handle class and dataset.
 # saveubjson converts a logical array into a uint8 ([U]) array
 # an unofficial N-D array count syntax is implemented in saveubjson.
 We are \